mario-goulart/chicken-benchmarks-extra/README.md

 Note that versions of eggs are pinned, as those are the versions known to work.
-You can try to use the most recent version of eggs (or the versions you have already installed) at your on risk.
+You can try to use the most recent version of eggs (or the versions you have already installed) at your own risk.
 To install the most recent versions of the required eggs, you can run:

 ```